Our servicesmergers & acquisitions

 For the M&A to be successful, the two teams need to buy into a new, universal vision of the company.
 Without careful guidance, many companies are left with an “us vs. them” problem that can remain long after dissatisfied employees leave the company.

-We reduce risk by providing a Culture Gap Analysis during due diligence, as well as cultural and team integration post-deal..
+We reduce risk by employing our Change Management framework during due diligence, as well as cultural and team integration post-deal.

 WHAT WE DO

-At Rose Group Int’l, we construct lasting, tenable solutions to the many challenges that arise during an M&A to create a strong company culture.
+At Rose Group Int’l®️, we construct lasting, tenable solutions to the many challenges that arise during an M&A to create a strong change management culture.
 We empower teams at every level to

 - Overcome resistance to new leadership